1. How we use your information

 Under the General Data Protection Regulation as implemented into UK law and the Data Protection Act 2018, you have rights as an individual which you can exercise in relation to the information we hold about you.
 You can read more about these rights here – https://ico.org.uk/for-the-public/is-my-information-being-handled-correctly/

-T-three tries to be as open as it can be in terms of giving people access to their personal information.
+t-three and Kiddy try to be as open as they can be in terms of giving people access to their personal information.
 Individuals can find out if we hold any personal information by making a ‘subject access request’ under the General Data Protection Regulation Act 2018.

 No fee usually required

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in these circumstances.